 License Impact After Authentication

-After a user successfully authenticates using either an Authenticate Tokencode or Approve, the RSA SecurID Authenticate app is listed in the User Dashboard as one of the user's assigned tokens.
+After a user successfully authenticates using either an Authenticate Tokencode, Approve, or Device Biometrics, the RSA SecurID Authenticate app is listed in the User Dashboard as one of the user's assigned tokens.
 If the user does not have an another assigned authenticator in Authentication Manager, the license count increases by one.
 If the users already had another assigned authenticator in Authentication Manager, the license count is not increased.

 Support for Users Prior to Authentication Manager 8.4 Patch 4